fritz-smh/yi-hack/README.md

 This camera has the default following features :
 * wifi
 * night vision
-* motion detection : a video file is generated if a motion have been detected in the last 60 seconds.
+* motion detection : a video file is generated if a motion have been detected in the last 60 seconds
-* send video data over the network on Chinese servers in the cloud to allow people to view camera data from their smartphone wherever they are.
+* send video data over the network on Chinese servers in the cloud to allow people to view camera data from their smartphone wherever they are
-* setup thanks to a smartphone application.
+* setup thanks to a smartphone application
 * local video storage on a SD card
-* no RTSP server in the last firmwares
+* no RTSP server in the last firmware

 This hack includes :
 * ntpclient (set date and time over internet)